TERMZL0ckd0wn/ZeroTierOne-Void-Linux/README.md

 # ZeroTier-One Void Linux
 This project is for installing ZeroTierOne on Void Linux or simillar Linux distributions that uses "runit" as its init system.

+> [!NOTE]
+> The installer is under contruction and maybe available to use after a few days.

 ### Installing
 Quick Install :
 ```terminal